Mhclibrary/mhclibrary.github.io/README.txt

 Step 1: Open Github Desktop
 On the left there will be a list of your changes.

-Step 2: Give a summary (title) of the changes.
+Step 2: Give a summary (title) of the changes and click on "Commit to Master".

 Step 3: Click on "Push Origin" on the top right of the client.